nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 We must remember that our original model was reasonable.
 We were quite justified in thinking that the major features of a map made by an experienced hiker of a public park would be where we expected them to be.
 In fact, our solution does not contradict this.
-They were were we expected them to be, we just saw things that weren't on the map that a reasonable person could mistake for the map's landmarks.
-We must do conceptual labor, whether we engage in CLA or other strategies when good ideas and reasonable assumptions lead to bad results.
+They were we expected them to be, we just saw things that weren't on the map that a reasonable person could mistake for the map's landmarks.
+We must do conceptual labor, whether we engage in CLA or other strategies, when good ideas and reasonable assumptions lead to bad results.

 As is often the case, we arrived at a new, more accurate model in our